anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 ### Definitions
 *must*: Test Cases that are marked as must are considered mandatory and must pass successfully

-*should*: Test Cases that are marked as should are expected to be fulfilled by the cloud infrastructure but it is up to each service provider whether to accept a cloud infrastructure that is fulfilling any of these requirements.
+*should*: Test Cases that are marked as should are expected to be fulfilled by the cloud infrastructure but it is up to each service provider whether to accept a cloud infrastructure that is not fulfilling any of these requirements.
 The same applies to should not.

 *may*: Test cases that are marked as may are considered optional.
 The same applies to may not.